kgilds/getRealScripts2015/Administrative/Codebook_Get_REAL_2015-2016.md

 # codeBook
 Kevin Gilds
-Sys.Date()
+November 15, 2015

 # Introduction

 The GET REAL!
-Program is a statewide mentoring program facilitated by all seven Girl Scout Councils in Florida.
+Program is a statewide mentoring program facilitated by six Girl Scout Councils in Florida.

 The goal of the GET REAL!
 Program is to help at-risk middle school girls achieve academic success by connecting them to caring mentors in the community that will help students with their reading and writing, help develop their character and relationships skills, and provide opportunities to participate in community service projects and educational trips out of the confines of school.